Vietnam.vn - Nền tảng quảng bá Việt Nam

 Nhiều kênh YouTube chuyên làm video cho trẻ em là các

-Many YouTube channels that specialize in making videos for children are "billion-view powerhouses" - Photo: Cocomelon
+Many YouTube channels specializing in making videos for children are "billion-view powers" - Photo: Cocomelon

 But in reality, many families have already surpassed these milestones.
-They introduce screens to their children from a very young age, and for far too long each day.
+They expose their children to screens from a very young age, and allow them to watch for far too long each day.

 The fault lies not so much with children's music videos, but with the way adults use them to serve children food.